September 17, 2024

 To claim a coveted spot on the list, applicants provide high-level company information to PKF Texas, an independent accounting firm, to accurately identify the 100 fastest-growing companies.
 With that data, the firm evaluates the nominees’ submissions and provides the rankings based on a percentage of compound annual growth in sales or revenues over a three-year period.

-As the program heads toward its 20th anniversary this fall, Aggie 100 has evolved beyond its humble beginnings.
+As the program celebrates its 20th anniversary this fall, Aggie 100 has evolved beyond its humble beginnings.
 More recently, Aggie 100 averages over 600 nominations each year, and 2023 surpassed all previous application records.
 Petty credited this jump to a niche character trait he calls being “Aggie competitive.”

 “It would make sense not to nominate other companies because every spot they take could bump you off; yet we see nominations flood in from honorees nominating other businesses,” he explained.
 “It’s very ‘Aggie competitive.’
 All these people are engaging other businesses, because if they’re going to compete, they might as well compete against the best, right?”